Saint Mary’s University is committed to upholding academic integrity and adopts the following statement of values:

 If the AIO determines that there has been a violation of this Policy that warrants a Severe or Very Severe Sanction, the AIO must refer the matter to the ADO, with a summary of the AIO’s findings and a recommended Severe Sanction.
 There should be no decision or notice of right to appeal until the sanction is determined by the ADO.

 The Academic Discipline Officer will be an academic staff member or senior administrator appointed by the Vice-President, Academic and Research.
 Upon receipt of a referral from an AIO, the ADO may accept or reject the recommended Severe Sanctions and/or impose additional sanctions.
 The ADO has the authority to recommend a Very Severe Sanction, but the decision to impose a Very Severe Sanction is made by the Senate Executive.

-If the ADO imposes Severe Sanctions, the ADO will notify the student in writing of the ADO’s decision and sanction imposed.
+If the ADO imposes Severe Sanctions, the ADO will notify the student in writing of the ADO’s decision and the specific sanction imposed, usually within 10 working days of the decision.
 A copy of the decision will be provided to the Registrar, the Department Chair, the instructor and the AIO.
 The student will be informed of the student’s right to appeal (see “Appeals” below).

 If the ADO recommends a Very Severe Sanction to the Senate Executive, the matter will be referred to the Senate Executive, with a summary of the ADO’s findings and recommended Very Severe Sanction.
 There should be no decision or notice of right to appeal until the sanction is determined by the Senate Executive